Yankees vs. Guardians Player Props Betting Odds

 Torres Stats

-- Torres has 24 hits with three doubles, a triple, four home runs and 17 walks.
-He has driven in 10 runs with five stolen bases.
+- Torres has four doubles, a triple, four home runs, 17 walks and 10 RBI (25 total hits).
+He has swiped five bases.

-- Torres will look for his third straight game with a hit in this contest.
-During his last five outings he is hitting .158 with a home run and an RBI.
+- Torres will look for his fourth straight game with a hit in this matchup.
+During his last five outings he is hitting .158 with a double.

 Torres Recent Games